NEW! Download Gartner® Report: How to Improve and Optimize Retrieval Augmented Generation Systems. Get Started.

 Alright, thanks a lot, Alec.
 So that is the title: “Moving Beyond Traditional Enterprise Search, How AI Improves Each Stage of the Search Journey.”

 So with that, if you’re not familiar with the SearchBlox, just bear with us one slide work just a little bit about us.
 So we’re listed in, KMWorld’s AI Top 50 for this year also KMWorld 100 Companies That Matter Most in Knowledge Management.
 We’re listed in Gartner’s Magic Quadrant for insight engines this year with an Honorable Mention.
-Also listed in IDC’s Market Glance for conversational artificial intelligence technologies this year.

 We provide secure enterprise solutions for financial services, healthcare, government, and technology, with those solutions focused in enterprise, internet e-commerce, and site search solutions.
 And finally, we’ve been providing search solutions since 2003 for about 600 customers globally.